wsn-newsletter Subscribe to WSN.

 Position

 Perhaps the biggest factor is what position your guys are in.
 If they’re wideouts, you’ll likely have options.
-If they’re running backs, your options may be limited.
+If they’re running out, your options may be limited.
 Likewise, if they’re a quarterback or tight end, you may be plum out of options altogether.
 Now, with all of that said, things do operate a little differently in Daily Fantasy Sports.

 Let’s take a closer look at both fantasy styles and the importance that position plays.